MajorZiploc/tooling_notes/code_challenges/notes.md

 data structures:
   in place mutation is usually faster
-    if your not allowed to alter the input. then its similar to copy the input up front and then mutate the copy
+    if your not allowed to alter the input. then its simpler to copy the input up front and then mutate the copy

 regex:
   consider. greedy vs non-greedy matching